Citheronia regalis: Life cycle

 The adult moth is the largest moth by mass in latitudes north of Mexico, as are the spectacular larva and the substantial pupa.

 The life cycle of the moth is typical of the Saturniidae species, and typical of the Ceratocampinae.
 It burrows into the ground to pupate in an earthen chamber, rather than spinning a cocoon.

-Its eggs are yellowish, oval and 2 mm in diameter.
+Its eggs are yellowish, ovular and 2 mm in diameter.
 They are laid either singly or in groups of up to four on the upper surface of the host plant leaves, favoring nut trees such as Juglans and Carya (walnuts and hickories).
 There are regional preferences, with the utilization of sweet gum and persimmon in the south, and sumacs where the others are not available.
 Larvae are solitary in later stages and rarely occur in numbers large enough to cause defoliation; however, an individual larva can strip several branches of their leaves during the ravenous fifth instar.

 The list of recorded hosts includes Carya (including Carya illinoensis), Juglans cinerea, Liquidambar styraciflua, Diospyros virginiana, Rhus, Gossypium, and others.
 Adults do not feed.

 When the eggs hatch 7 to 10 days later, small yellow larvae that darken rapidly emerge.
 The caterpillars are solitary nighttime feeders in early stages, when they curl up in a "j" shaped pattern during the day and resemble two-toned bird droppings.

 As the caterpillars age, they feed during the day.
 They molt four times.
 Each instar is different, but on their fifth and final instar they become a bright green color, with huge, black-tipped red horns, earning them their common name hickory horned devils.
 They feed heavily on their host plant for 37 to 42 days and can grow up to 15 cm long.
 Their frightening appearance is purely a ruse; the spines, though prickly, do not sting, and the larva is harmless and actually one of the more easily handled of the saturniidae.